 Chapter: An E-Mail You Need to Read Restricted Reading

-- The two universal laws of productivity are Pareto’s Law and Parkinson’s law.
+- The two universal laws of productivity are Pareto’s Law and Parkinson’s Law.
 Pareto’s Law states that most results come from a select few efforts.
-Parkinson’s law states that work expands or contracts according to the allotted time.
+Parkinson’s Law states that work expands or contracts according to the allotted time.

-Tim discovered the first loss of productivity Pareto’s while managing a sports nutrition company in 2004.
+Tim discovered the first loss of productivity in Pareto’s while managing a sports nutrition company in 2004.
 He worked more than 12 hours a day, seven days a week, on the verge of an anxiety attack.
 He stopped reaching out to 95 percent of his low-producing clients and fired the two percent responsible for most angry e-mails and late-night phone calls.

 - When we combine the two laws of productivity, we are left with the following realization.
 Most things don’t matter, and what matters most needs less time to complete than we think.